Backends

 value:

-row_num: row number of the cell that matched
+row_num: row index of the match

 type: